chasemuss/Kargaroth/Characters/Player Characters/Niko.md

 Called a reborn by [[Sarada]]

 # Hell Reputation
 Drar's Doorman says, "Warrior, Conquerer, Fighter.
-She and Cinder were instrumental in the [[Blood Wars]]".
+She and Cinder were instrumental in the Blood Wars".

 # Notable Relationships
 | Individual | Relationship |